nmdguerreiro/lua-resty-opencage-geocoder/README.md

 See the [sample nginx configuration file](nginx_sample.conf).
 It contains an example of how to make calls to the OpenCage API.
 *Note:* You'll need to replace your API key in the configuration file before starting `nginx`.

-After restaring `nginx` you should be able to get results:
+After restarting `nginx` you should be able to get some results:

 ```bash
 $ curl localhost:8080